 - Walking among the ruins of the historic Coliseum and the Pantheon

-This memorable 10-day trip is just around the corner.
+This memorable 10-day program is just around the corner.
 Explore the detailed itinerary, trip costs and meeting schedule online.

 *Apply early - space is limited!
 Application, all forms, payments, visa (if necessary), etc. must be processed and completed by the deadline of Dec.
 4, 2015.